winston-wan/MTC_GitHub_AzureDevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![Dockerfile and several configuration files are highlighted in the Explorer pane.](media/vscode-docker-files.png "Explorer pane")

 7. Select **Dockerfile** from the file navigator and observe the contents.
-This file provides the commands required to assemble a Docker image for the `MCW-OSS-PaaS-and-DevOps` application.
+This file provides the commands required to assemble a Docker image for the `MTC_GitHub_AzureDevOps` application.

     ![This is a screenshot of the Dockerfile contents.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](media/vscode-docker-file.png "Dockerfile screenshot")